 If you want a no-fuss outerwear that you can use during light to moderate rainy days, this is it.

 This is so lightweight and folds down so small that you can fit it inside a pocket.
 Even if you don’t think you would need one, it wouldn’t hurt to pack one in case of emergency.
-And at $40, this won’t hurt your wallet as well.
+And for under $50, this won’t hurt your wallet as well.

 For all its attributes, this could be the best women’s rain jacket for light weather days.